Mississippi Burning: Controversy

 Following its release, Mississippi Burning became embroiled in controversy over its fictionalization of events.
-Gerolmo and Parker have admitted taking artistic license with the source material describing it as essentially a work of fiction.
+Gerolmo and Parker have admitted taking artistic license with the source material, describing it as essentially a work of fiction.
 The killing itself, as portrayed in the film, differed from the actual events in several ways.
 In the film, during the car stop precipitating the murder, the driver is white (presumably either Andrew Goodman or Michael Schwerner), and the black civil rights volunteer (presumably James Chaney) is in the back seat.
-In reality, James Chaney had been driving the car because he was familiar with the area.
+In reality, James Chaney drove the car because he was familiar with the area.
 The film presents the murders as having been committed at the scene of the stop while the victims were in their car, beginning with Frank Bailey putting a revolver to the temple of the car's driver and shooting.
-In reality, all three victims were removed from the car and driven to another location, where both Andrew Goodman and Michael Schwerner were shot once in the heart, followed by James Chaney who had been shot three times.
+In reality, all three victims were first taken to jail and were shot after their release.
+Andrew Goodman and Michael Schwerner were shot once in the heart, followed by James Chaney who was shot three times.
 Much of the violence and intimidation of the black people in the film is drawn from events that occurred at the time, although not necessarily in relation to this investigation.
-The title itself comes from the FBI code name for the investigation and some of the dialog is drawn directly from their files.
+The title itself comes from the FBI code name for the investigation, and some of the dialogue is drawn directly from their files.
 A lot of the fictional elements surround the actions of the two main FBI agents.

-Coretta Scott King, widow of Martin Luther King Jr., boycotted the film, stating, "How long will we have to wait before Hollywood finds the courage and the integrity to tell the stories of some of the many thousands of black men, women and children who put their lives on the line for equality?"
-Myrlie Evers-Williams, the wife of slain civil rights activist Medgar Evers, said of the film, "It was unfortunate that it was so narrow in scope that it did not show one black role model that today's youth who look at the movie could remember."
+Coretta Scott King, widow of Martin Luther King Jr., boycotted the film, stating: "How long will we have to wait before Hollywood finds the courage and the integrity to tell the stories of some of the many thousands of black men, women and children who put their lives on the line for equality?"
+Myrlie Evers-Williams, the wife of slain civil rights activist Medgar Evers, said of the film: "It was unfortunate that it was so narrow in scope that it did not show one black role model that today's youth who look at the movie could remember."
 Benjamin Hooks, the executive director of the National Association for the Advancement of Colored People (NAACP), stated that the film, in its fictionalization of historical events, "reeks with dishonesty, deception and fraud" and portrays African Americans as "cowed, submissive and blank-faced".